kubernetes/website/content/en/docs/concepts/overview/kubernetes-api.md

 {{< feature-state feature_gate_name="AggregatedDiscoveryEndpoint" >}}

-Kubernetes offers beta support for aggregated discovery, publishing all resources supported by a cluster through two endpoints (`/api` and `/apis`) compared to one for every group version.
+Kubernetes offers stable support for aggregated discovery, publishing all resources supported by a cluster through two endpoints (`/api` and `/apis`) compared to one for every group version.
 Requesting this endpoint drastically reduces the number of requests sent to fetch the discovery for the average Kubernetes cluster.
 This may be accessed by requesting the respective endpoints with an Accept header indicating the aggregated discovery resource:
-`Accept: application/json;v=v2beta1;g=apidiscovery.k8s.io;as=APIGroupDiscoveryList`.
+`Accept: application/json;v=v2;g=apidiscovery.k8s.io;as=APIGroupDiscoveryList`.

 The endpoint also supports ETag and protobuf encoding.